21 Oct 2015 • BLOG - News

 Update, 14th April: The EU and the US have been working together to create a new policy that will replace Safe Harbor.
 However, the new agreement, Privacy Shield, has not been finalised yet and both Europe and the US have still got work to do to ensure they come up with a new framework to ensure the protection of personal information on data transfers.

 Is your business or organization affected by the invalidation of Safe Harbor?
 Do you have any tips to share on transferring data and adjusting to new regulations?
-Discuss with us below.
+Discuss with us on social media.